zwilsoncc/docs/pages/docs/deployment-types/docker.md

 This means that - when running `now` inside your terminal - your project will be launched into a secure Docker container on our platform, completely isolated from other customers and even your other containers.

-In this document, you'll learn the exact specifications and behaviour of Docker deployments running on now.
+In this document, you'll learn the exact specifications and behavior of Docker deployments running on now.

 ## Built in the Cloud